6yNuiC9/v3rm-shit/README.md

-(PS: JavaScript is a retarded language i hate)
+(PS: js is a retarded language i hate)